Great simplification pulsing lines

 Tomas Bjorkman The Great Simplification

-On this episode, author and social entrepreneur Tomas Björkman joins Nate to discuss his recent projects promoting inner development based on his books The Nordic Secret and The World We Create.
+On this episode, author and social entrepreneur Tomas Björkman joins Nate to discuss his recent projects promoting inner development based on his book The World We Create, as well as Lene Rachel Andersen’s book The Nordic Secret.
 Tomas unpacks the philosophical framework of ‘metamodernism’ and ultimately why having more mindful, engaged, global citizens is so critical to our coming challenges.
 How can we as individuals contribute to a more positive transition by becoming more thoughtful and resilient?

 About Tomas Björkman